romanf-dev/cpp-data/README.md

 Description
 -----------

-Embedded systems often need some external configuration data which do not reside inside a firmware image, so both the firmware and the configuration may be changed independently.
+Embedded systems often need some external configuration data which should not reside inside a firmware image, so both the firmware and the configuration may be changed independently.
 Examples of such a configuration data are Windows registry or Linux device tree.
-While text files are good enough in most cases, parser implementation may be too complex comparing to one for binary formats.
+While text files are good enough in most cases, parser implementation may be too complex compared to one for binary formats.

 Many systems reinvent the wheel by creating their own configuration data descriptions, compilers and parsers.
 This project is an yet another such